COMMANDS IN DETAIL

 PATCHACTIVE"+1" (will add 1 to the item's subpatch level)

 Replaces objects by using a search-and-replace function or a direct object reference replacement.
+You can optionally use an object layer, which is denoted by putting a colon (:) and then inputting a layer number.
 If using search-and-replace, it uses object filenames and their paths, not simply their aliases in LightWave.
 Object naming convention will play a greater part in leveraging this flexible tool.

 REPLACEACTIVE"objects\ROBOT\ROBOT.lwo""objects\ROBOT\ROBOT_OCC.lwo"